turizaz/interview-questions/README.md

 <li>We created social network for 1 million users will be enought 4 sign hash as id for each user to maintain it, (26 letters of english alphabet plus 9 digits) 35 sign ?
 <li>How db search works, how to improve perfomance of search.
 <li>What mehanizm authentiacation do you know
+  <li>Why do we need tests, wahat type of tesing do you know.
+What is unit testing.
+What pattern of writting code helps us in testing and what makes testing mode difficult
   <li>
     <pre>
     const base = 3;